serkankazak/tplink-tapo-camera/README.md

-## How to connect / watch tplink tapo camera on windows / mac ?
+## How to watch tplink tapo camera on windows / mac ?

 #### if you are on windows